 Advantages of Copy Trading

-Copy trading creates opportunity to leverage someone else’s investment knowledge and experience.
+Copy trading creates an opportunity to leverage someone else’s investment knowledge and experience.
 You don’t have to analyze stock market movements or trends to decide which stocks to buy, sell or hold.
-You can simply follow a pro investor.
+You can simply follow a pro-investor.
 Say you’ve picked someone who consistently generates high returns in their portfolio.
 As a result, copying them would theoretically allow you to do the same.

 In terms of how to choose an investor to emulate, there are a few criteria to consider: